Abjad/abjad/README.md

 LilyPond music notation package, you can use Abjad to control the typographic details of the symbols on the page.

-You can find Abjad's documentation at http://projectabjad.org.
+Abjad's documentation is available at http://projectabjad.org.

 Abjad depends on Python
 -----------------------

-The information here refers to Abjad 2.14.
+This information refers to Abjad 2.14.

 You must have Python 2.7.5 installed to run Abjad.

+Type the following to check the version of Python installed on your computer:

+    python --version

 You must also have the following Python packages installed: